jdgregson/Frequency-Distribution-Calculator/README.md

-# Frequency Distribution Calculator
+# Stardust
-Frequency Distribution Calculator is a tool to help you calculate and analyze word and character frequency distribution in text.

-## Demo
-You can try out the demo on [frequencydistributioncalculator.com/](https://frequencydistributioncalculator.com/).
+Stardust is a lightweight web application framework.

+## What is this for?
+It's for me.
+You can use it if you want to.

 ## Features
-Frequency Distribution Calculator has may features, including:
- - Word or character frequency analysis
- - Word count
- - Character count
+- TypeScript support
- - Entropy estimation
+- SCSS support
- - Hapax Legomena highlighting
- - Saving results as CSV
+- Build scripts for TypeScript, SCSS, and coping files
+- Small CSS library
+- Small JavaScrpt library